 Founded in 1892, SEK International Institution is a private educational organization that offers families an outstanding international education option for their children, covering pre-school, primary, and secondary education at SEK schools to higher education at the institution’s universities.

-All SEK International Institution schools are officially recognized worldwide, with 24 schools currently established in countries across the globe, including Spain, Chile, Guatemala, Hungary, Panama, Colombia, Costa Rica, Ecuador, Paraguay, Dominican Republic, South Africa, United Kingdom, Mexico, Slovenia, Italy, and the United States, as well as two universities located in Ecuador and Chile.
+All SEK International Institution schools are officially recognized worldwide, with 24 schools currently established in countries across the globe, including Spain, Chile, Guatemala, Hungary, Panama, Colombia, Costa Rica, Ecuador, Paraguay, Dominican Republic, South Africa, United Kingdom, Mexico, Slovenia, Italy, and the United States, as well as two universities located in Ecuador and Chile, and a higher education center, located in Spain.

 (Extract from the SEK International Institution Educational Project)